-This website summarizes the results from the Carbonate Fault Rock Group, which consists of the University of Leeds and Badley Geoscience Ltd and is currently funded by ADMA, ENI and Wintershall.
+This website summarizes the results from the Carbonate Fault Rock Group, which consists of the University of Leeds and Badley Geoscience Ltd and is currently funded by ADNOC, ENI, OMV, Petrobras and Wintershall.

 The key aim of CFRG is to create a step change in the ability of industry to model the impact of faults on fluid flow in carbonate reservoirs.